It’s got a bit of everything

 Art, art and more art

 Florence is home to the greatest collection of Renaissance art anywhere on the planet and it’s virtually impossible to avoid.
 Even the most hardened museum-phobes will find it difficult to resist at least a quick visit to the Accademia to ogle David; you really can’t say that you’ve ‘done’ Florence if you don’t ‘do’ the art, at least some of it.
-My advice to arty types is sure, go to the main Florence attractions, but do mix these in with some of the lesser-known gems.
+My advice to arty types is sure, go to the main Florence Things to do, but do mix these in with some of the lesser-known gems.

 Renaissance City is supplied with a sufficiently wide choice of restaurants and wine bars to keep even the most demanding foodies and wine-lovers happy for several weeks.
 These range from authentically unreconstructed family-run trattorie to white-cloth gourmet ristoranti, while keen cooks with their own kitchen facilities will find plenty of scope for food shopping at the city’s daily markets where the bountiful seasonal produce is inspirational.
-See Florence cafés and restaurants for my top choices.
+See Florence Cafés and Restaurants for my top choices.

 Shop til you drop